Scullin, Australian Capital Territory

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Scullin is in the Division of Fenner.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Scullin is in the Ginninderra electorate.

 Geology

 Rocks in Scullin are from the Silurian age.
 Green grey rhyodacite of the Walker Volcanics underlie the south and centre of the suburb.
 North of centre is purple and green-grey dacite of the Walker Volcanics that was deposited before the rhyodacite.
 A strip along the far north east has pink rhyolite from the Deakin Volcanics.
 Purple pink rhyolite from the Deakin Volcanics is in the north west of the strip.